 He was a noted figure in the Temperance crusade in New York State, and spoke often on the subject.
 I’ve just discovered there was a Watson Lodge of the Knights of Good Templar located up in Gansevoort.
 The Lodge was named in his honor when the Knights formed their local chapter in 1869.
 The Knights were originally organized in Britain as a temperance organization.

-His chronic health problems (diabetes, apparently) were periodically referenced in newspaper columns.
+His chronic health problems (diabetes, perhaps Bright’s disease) were periodically referenced in newspaper columns.
 He took two extended vacations from work and home (1871, and upon his retirement in 1876), adventures that took him clear across the continent to Oakland, California, where three of his brothers lived.
 Both trips appeared to have very positive restorative benefits, however temporary.
 In January 1879, he was in Schenectady when a “blockade of snow” prevented him from embarking on a third recuperative journey, to a spa at Green Springs, Ohio.
 He died on January 11, 1879, not quite 57 years of age.

 So I have a handful of photographs of the man.
-And I have this peculiar silver piece – probably presented to him at some point.
+And I have this peculiar silver-plate piece – probably presented to him at some point.
 I have no idea what it is.
 It’s too small for calling cards, and has a hinged lid but no latch, so it couldn’t securely contain anything.
 (But it’s wonderful!)

 But my favorite objects from Rev. Watson are his writings.
 Like his father he wrote great letters to newspapers… and he wrote sermons, of course – some of which were subsequently printed in newspapers.
 He even wrote lyrics to hymns composed by his friend J. W. A. Cluett.